Contact

 Specialty and restoration contractors — A distinct classification in states such as Texas (regulated through the Texas Department of Licensing and Regulation, TDLR) and Louisiana, where storm damage restoration work carries separate registration or insurance requirements.

-The directory does not cover roofing contractors operating exclusively outside the United States, nor does it index suppliers, manufacturers, or material distributors.
-Listings reflect contractors providing installation, repair, inspection, or replacement services on existing structures.
+The provider network does not cover roofing contractors operating exclusively outside the United States, nor does it index suppliers, manufacturers, or material distributors.
+Providers reflect contractors providing installation, repair, inspection, or replacement services on existing structures.

-For directory structure and scope documentation, see the Roof Repair Directory Purpose and Scope reference page.
-For active contractor listing records, the Roof Repair Listings index is the primary lookup resource.
+For provider network structure and scope documentation, see the Roof Repair Provider Network Purpose and Scope reference page.
+For active contractor provider records, the Roof Repair Providers index is the primary lookup resource.

 Report a Data Error or Correction